Columbia View Park

 About the Location

-Throughout the summer months, Columbia View Park becomes a focal point for community gatherings.
-From June through September, the park hosts "13 Nights on the River," a popular outdoor concert series that draws residents to enjoy music and picnics on the lawn while taking in views of the Columbia River.
+During summer months, Columbia View Park hosts "13 Nights on the River" from June through September.
+This outdoor concert series attracts locals who come to enjoy music, picnic on the lawn, and take in views of the Columbia River.

 All Features & Facilities